markwoodhall/vim-figwheel/README.md

 :Figgieback     " Piggiebacks onto the Figwheel browser REPL
 ```

-## Tips

-Use `Figwheel*` commands when in a Clojure buffer, use Figgieback in a ClojureScript buffer to enable the use of Figwheels ClojureScript REPL on top of a regular nREPL session.

 The above functions map to the control functions defined by the Figwheel REPL.
 You can read more [here](https://github.com/bhauman/lein-figwheel)

 ```clojure